liamrosenfeld/liamrosenfeld.com/content/projects/iconology.md

 During my time at WWDC19 as a scholar, I attended a macOS design consultation for Iconology.
 The conversation was very informative for me and directly contributed to the designs of the position selector and custom preset editor.
 Having a better idea on how to apply the Human Interface Guidelines also helped me on this app along with future projects.

 Currently, I am working on the first large update for the app.
 It will hopefully bring a refreshed interface designed with Big Sur in mind and improved macOS icon generation (more accurate masking and shadows).
+Adding the feature to round icons in the style of Apple icons was quite a journey and I have documented it in detail [here](/posts/apple_icon_quest/).